Grandfather Lucas Hoekman

 After that Albert started his company Hoekman Maritiem, a brokerage company for buying and selling motor vessels, especially fishing vessels, new and second hand marine engines and new and second hand spare parts for marine engines.

-Hoekman Maritiem has build up relationships with many satisfied customers and has sold motor (fishing) vessels, marine engines and spare parts, throughout the world the last thirty years.
+Hoekman Maritiem has build up relationships with many satisfied customers and has sold motor (fishing) vessels, marine engines and spare parts, throughout the world the last 35 years.

 Interested?
 Contact us!